Joshua vs Usyk 2 referee: Who is Luis Pabon?

 Badou Jack vs Richard Rivera (cruiserweight)

-Daniel Lapinvs Jozef Jurko (light-heavyweight)
+Daniel Lapin vs Jozef Jurko (light-heavyweight)

 Ziyad Almaayouf vs Jose Alatorre (super-lightweight)